scottfones/QBioPlots/README.md

 ### Usage ###

-To solve a 2x2 system, the following parameters are necessary
+To solve an ode system, the following parameters are necessary
 ```
-x_start - First value of your domain
+x_start - (int) First value of your domain
-x_end   - Last value of your domain
+x_end   - (int) Last value of your domain
-steps   - Number of intervals over your domain
+steps   - (int) Number of intervals over your domain
 figure_title - (string) Title for the plot
 x_label      - (string) Label for the x-axis
 y_label      - (string) Label for the y-axis
-x1_label     - (string) Label for the first dependent variable
-x2_label     - (string) Label for the second dependent variable
+var_labels - (list) List of dependent variable labels
-eqn1 - (lambda) First equation of the system
-eqn2 - (lambda) Second equation of the system
+eqn_list   - (list) List of equations
-init_conds - (list) List containing the initial values for x1 and x2
+init_conds - (list) List of initial values
 ```

 Example:
 ```
-from qbioplots import PlotODETwoByTwo as ode22
+from qbioplots import PlotSystemWRTTime as ode22

 # Solution Parameters
 x_start = 0